 His recent work ranges from understanding market failures in emerging financial markets to examining the private education market in low-income countries.
 He was selected as a Carnegie Scholar in 2009 to pursue research on how religious institutions impact individual beliefs.

 Khwaja received BS degrees in economics and in mathematics with computer science from MIT, and a PhD in economics from Harvard.
-A Pakistani, U.K., and U.S. citizen, he was born in London, U.K., lived for eight years in Kano, Nigeria, the next eight in Lahore, Pakistan, and the past eighteen years in Cambridge, Massachusetts.
-He continues to enjoy interacting with people around the globe.
+He was born in London, U.K. and lived in Kano, Nigeria and Lahore, Pakistan before moving to Cambridge, Massachusetts.

 Khwaja also serves as the faculty co-chair of a week-long executive education program, "Rethinking Financial Inclusion: Smart Design for Policy and Practice," aimed primarily at professionals involved in the design and regulation of financial products and services for low-income populations.